manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 $secondary-light: lightcyan;
 $danger-light: lightpink;
 $success-light: honeydew;
-$warning-light: mocassin;
+$warning-light: moccasin;
 $golden-light: floralwhite;
 ~~~~~~~

-Notice that we are now using more *semantic* names for our variables.
+Notice that we are now using *semantic* names for our variables.
 This is a recommended guideline,
 as this makes our markup more readable and our intent clearer as to why we are using a particular color.

 {pagebreak}